abhijeetGithu/Gemini-demo-app/README.md

 This demo app is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-Gemini is developed and maintained by [YourCompany](https://www.google.com/).
+Gemini is developed and maintained by [Google](https://www.google.com/).
 We extend our gratitude to the open-source community for their contributions and support.

-For more information about Gemini, visit the [official website](https://blog.google/technology/ai/google-gemini-ai/).
+For more information about Gemini, visit the [Gemini_AI](https://blog.google/technology/ai/google-gemini-ai/).